CivML-PolyMtl/OpenIPDM/README.md

 ### Getting started
 After starting OpenIPDM, the main user interface will open along with a message box to load the database.
 Note that the message box will not show up, if pre-processed data already exist in the folder Network Data.
 If you do not see anything except Matlab errors verify your Matlab version, and your Matlab path.
-Be sure that you run the program from the top-level of OpenBDLM-master folder, not from another folder.

 ## Input